Content

 This option can be good for those who find it hard to keep up with daily topical minoxidil application (the foam is applied once daily, and the solution is designed to be used twice a day).

-Minoxidil Hair Blends: Daily Pill (Contains minoxidil plus a personalized blend of hair vitamins like biotin, vitamin C, vitamin B5, vitamin B6, and zinc)
+Minoxidil Hair Blends: Daily Pill (Contains minoxidil plus a blend of hair vitamins like biotin, vitamin C, vitamin B5, vitamin B6, and zinc)

 Oral minoxidil (generic)